kartonfarkas/api_docs/source/suite/contacts/contact_email_history.rst

 Querying Contact Email History
 ==============================

-Returns a list of email campaign launch data for specified contacts within a specified timeframe (optional).
+Returns a list of email campaign launch data for specified contacts, can also be restricted to specified timeframe (optional).

 Endpoint
 --------